 Implement problem-solving activities

 Use group projects to teach students about teamwork

 These activities and so many others can be used with students of all ages to help build emotional intelligence.
 Starting early, when students are in kindergarten or elementary school, makes it much easier to ensure they can handle situations throughout their lives.

 Social-Emotional Learning Programs

-The Toolbox Project is another great SEL curriculum program.
+The Toolbox Project is another great great social-emotional learning curriculum.
 It identifies 12 “tools” with which teachers should equip students for increased academic and life success.
 These “tools,” or social competencies, include skills/resources, such as breathing, quiet/safe spaces, empathy, patience, “please” and “thank you,” using our words, and personal space among others.

 Social-Emotional Learning Examples